 1776 – Ann Lee founds the parent Shaker settlement in America in the woods of Niskayuna, New York.

-1777 – All states pass laws that take away women’s right to vote.
+1777 – All states pass laws removing women’s right to vote.

 1778 – On June 28, Mary McCauly (“Molly Pitcher”), wife of an American gunner, brings water to the troops at the Battle of Monmouth Court House.
 Legend claims that she takes her husband’s place after he collapses.